asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/c-assistive-technologies-and-adaptive-strategies/speech-disabilities.md

 * Adequate time to complete tasks

 ## Assistive Technologies
-* Augmentative and Alternative Communication (AAC) devices
+* Producing speech: text-to-speech programs or Augmentative and Alternative Communication (AAC) devices
+* Processing language: screen readers with adjustable speech rate, voice, and pitch
+* Keyboard with speech generating functionalities
 * Spelling/grammar checkers
-* Communication boards
+* Electronic communication boards with symbols or images
 * Word prediction software/features
 * Text-based alternatives to speech such as writing and drawing